wp-plugins/easy-adsense-lite/readme.txt

 = What are the different versions of the plugin? =

 Easy Plugin for AdSense is the freely distributed version of a premium plugin.
 The [Pro version](https://buy.thulasidas.com/easy-adsense "Pro version of the Easy Plugin for AdSense plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
-The Pro version costs $4.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.
+It fully supports mobile devices, can suppress ads on specific categories and posts, and has a beautifully designed admin interface based on the twitter bootstrap framework.
+The Pro version costs $7.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.

 = How can I contact the plugin author if I need help? =